JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7937 days**.

-And here is a just a random fact -  **Each year all of the Hostess bakeries combined bake 500 million Twinkies a year.
-(A twinkie is a sponge cake with a creamy filling.)**.
+And here is a just a random fact -  **Everyday, more money is printed for Monopoly than the U.S. Treasury**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)